Intona products are engineered and made in Germany. We ship daily worldwide.

 |--extcap-*||Various options for use by the Wireshark extcap mechanism.|

 |--strip-frames||Strip preamble, SFD, and FCS from ethernet frames.|

 The host tool has an interactive command line interface.
 When starting the host tool without commands, it will wait for commands from the terminal.
 You can use the "help" command to list available commands and their parameters.
 Many advanced features (such as listed below) are accessible only through this interface.

-By default, the host tool will read from stdin.
+By default, the host tool will read from stdin and accept commands.
 It will terminate if stdin is closed or returns EOF.
-You can use the rlwrap 3rd party tool to get comfortable line editing and history:
+If run on the terminal, it offers an interactive command line using libreadline.
+(If the host tool was built without libreadline, or You can use the rlwrap 3rd party tool to get comfortable line editing and history: